 You can remove CloudShell Colony's permission to access your Azure account, at any point in time, directly from your Azure Portal.
 By deleting your Azure account from CloudShell Colony, you remove the CloudShell Colony management layer in Azure.

 To delete your Azure cloud account from CloudShell Colony:

 - Remove the cloud account from CloudShell Colony:

-- In the account's row, click Remove and confirm.
+- On the required cloud account's row, click the Actions menu () and select Delete.

 The account is removed from CloudShell Colony.

 - Delete the Active Directory application:

-- Colony application Login to Azure Portal using your Admin credentials.
+- Login to Azure Portal using your Admin credentials.